keio/VHDL/Notes from Free Range VHDL Book.md

-## Four types of concurrent statements
+# Four types of concurrent statements
 These types represent the tools we use to implement digital circuits in VHDL.
+- Concurrent
+- Conditional
+- Selected
+- Process

 ### 1. Concurrent Signal Assignment Statements
 General construction